damianhakert/damianhakert.github.io/source/posts/2016-06-27-get-started-with-openshift-origin-3-and-gitlab.html.md

 By now, you should have an understanding of the basic OpenShift Origin concepts and a sense of how things work using the web console or the CLI.

-GitLab was hard (if not impossible) to install in previous versions of OpenShift, but now that belongs to the past.
+GitLab was hard to install in previous versions of OpenShift, but now that belongs to the past.
 Upload a template, create a project, add an application and you are done.
 You are ready to login to your new GitLab instance.

 And remember that in this tutorial we just scratched the surface of what Origin is capable of.
-As always, you can refer to the detailed documentation to learn more about deploying your own OpenShift PaaS and managing your applications with the ease of containers.
+As always, you can refer to the detailed [documentation][openshift-docs] to learn more about deploying your own OpenShift PaaS and managing your applications with the ease of containers.

 [RedHat]: https://www.redhat.com/en "RedHat website"
 [openshift]: https://www.openshift.org "OpenShift Origin website"